 To analyze the fair value measurement of our equity investment in MAI, we perform a qualitative analysis using significant unobservable inputs.
 Significant changes to the unobservable inputs may result in a significantly higher or lower fair value estimate.
 We may value our equity investment based on significant recent arms-length equity transactions with sophisticated non-strategic unrelated new investors, providing the terms of these equity transactions are substantially similar to the equity transactions terms between the company and us.
-The impact of the difference in transaction terms on the market value of the portfolio company may be difficult or impossible to quantify.
+The impact of any differences in equity transaction terms may be difficult or impossible to quantify on the market value of investment.